Freelance writing tips.

 2. Pitch Every Day

-Just because you joined the freelance writing that doesn’t mean jobs will find you.
+Just because you started freelance writing doesn’t mean jobs will find you.

 The internet is vast and the best place to make money, so everyone is on board.

 You need to find clients, pitch to them, apply to different job boards, etc to get the work.

 Don’t ever think that you have plenty of jobs because jobs or opportunities can disappear with no more than just a “sorry” email.

 But this doesn’t mean that you should take more work than you can manage.
 Don’t ever do that.

 But you should constantly look for opportunities.
 You don’t know, maybe you can find some gigs which pay more or maybe you get a recurring client.